m-jahn/genome-scale-models/README.md

 - network topology defined by the set of reactions.
 Models usually include only the reaction network for low molecular weight metabolites.
 - reaction bounds, e.g. ranging from `-Inf` to `+Inf` for reversible reactions.
 Irreversible reactions would be bounded by `0 < f < +Inf`, so that the reaction is only allowed to proceed in one direction.

-In python, we can look at the bounds of all exchange reactions (the ones supplying metabolites from the environment).
+In COBRApy, we can look at the bounds of e.g. all exchange reactions (the ones supplying metabolites from the environment), and set them to a different value.

 ```{python}
 # inspect exchange reactions